Do you care?

 FUEL (diet/nutrition): if it wasn’t food 10,000 years ago, don’t eat it.
 Sounds clever, but what does that mean?
 Steer clear of man-made food – this includes things like processed vegetable oils, sugar, and foods that act like sugar (grains – bread, cereal, pasta, pizza).
 Additionally and obviously this also includes artificial sweeteners, chemical additives, food colorings, and the like.
 You’ve probably heard that if you don’t know the substances listed on a label, you shouldn’t eat it.
 Go one step further – if it has a label, don’t eat it.
 Think about that – vegetables, fruit, and meat in their natural state are exactly that, natural (no processing, labeling necessary).

 AIR (exercise): You only have to workout on the day you eat (only half kidding).
 And, when you exercise, make is short and intense – the health benefits of exercise are realized when you reach the point of maximum exertion (i.e. you can’t carry on a conversation – moving, panting, sweating).
 Obviously, this is different for every person.
 The simple solution?
-Join a CrossFit (they are quite skilled and cater to all ages, injuries, and limitations).
+Join a CrossFit, sign up for OrangeTheory membership (both are quite skilled at coaching and will cater to all ages, injuries, and limitations).

-SPARK (life/stress management): This category is more difficult to summarize.
+SPARK (life/stress management): This category is more difficult to summarize (try reading this – What are you thinking?).
 Suffice it to say the following: get sufficient sleep (7+ hours/night), do not harbor resentment, anger, bitterness, and practice daily being grateful.
 Additionally, work at scheduling your priorities versus prioritizing your schedule – this sounds like a cute cliche, but it’s actually quite profound.
 If your priorities are health and a happy and productive life full of positive relationships and contribution to family and society, then schedule things like exercise and sleep before other things (such as work and family) – ironically this will enable you to be better at work and family life.

 How will you live?
 How is your health?
 Do you care?